AK1944-Team/AK1944/README.md

 This project is a modern version of the official website for the World Union of Home Army Soldiers (ŚŻŻAK).
 The goal is:

-- Commemorating AK heroes and promoting history
+- Commemorating the heroes of the Home Army and promoting history
 - Making valuable historical content accessible in an approachable form
 - Preserving memory of the past using modern technologies
 - Creating an engaging, responsive, and easy-to-navigate website

-We are a team of young developers who are developing this project on a charitable basis, using our skills so that the history of the Home Army is accessible to future generations.
+We are a team of young developers working voluntarily to preserve the history of the Home Army and make it accessible for future generations.

 ## 🛠️ Technologies